ELIMINATE WASTE AND IMPROVE CYCLE TIME WITH OPEN WEB FLOOR TRUSSES

 Versatile Floor Depths

-Versatile depths allow floor systems to incorporate sunken floor areas into system.
-Walls can be framed at a standard height and “steps” in the floor system can be created by the depths of the floor trusses, saving the framer time and the builder money.
+Versatile depths allow floor systems to incorporate sunken floor areas into the system.
+Walls can be framed at a standard height, and steps in the floor system can be created by the depths of the floor trusses, saving the framer time and the builder money.

 Superior Cantilever Distances

-Open-web floor trusses provide superior cantilever distances.
-Far greater than EWP and conventional framing.
-Cantilevers can include built-in details such as dropped top chords for balcony decking.
-Open-Web floor trusses can support greater concentrated loads to carry bearing walls and roof loads from above.
+Open web floor trusses provide superior cantilever distances.
+Far greater than EWP and conventional framing, cantilevers can include built-in details such as dropped top chords for balcony decking.
+Open web floor trusses can support greater concentrated loads, carrying bearing walls and roof loads from above.

-Floor trusses feature a built-in ribbon notches that can be built to receive any dimension of 2x lumber desired.
-Continuous ribbons provide stability for installed trusses, and also provide solid nailing surface for the edge nailing of floor sheathing.
-This eliminates the need for larger and more expensive “band-board” solutions required by dimensional lumber and other engineered wood products.
+Floor trusses feature built-in ribbon notches that can be designed/customized to receive any dimension of 2x lumber desired.
+Continuous ribbons provide stability for installed trusses and a solid surface for the edge nailing of floor sheathing.
+This approach eliminates the need for larger and more expensive band-board solutions required by dimensional lumber and other engineered wood products.

 Built-in Beam Pockets

 Customized beam pockets can be designed into floor trusses to accept various materials inserted through the webs.
 Trusses can be designed to support load-bearing headers at openings or to carry other floor trusses.
-Dimensional lumber can be “threaded through” the webs to create exterior balconies that run perpendicular to the direction of the floor trusses.
-This versatility allows the builder multiple options for framing today’s complex building designs, and saves him money on labor and time to complete the required framing.
+Dimensional lumber can be threaded through the webs to create exterior balconies that run perpendicular to the direction of the floor trusses.
+This versatility allows the builder multiple options for framing today’s complex building designs and saves money on labor and time to complete the required framing.

-Floor Cassettes can be manufactured at the plant and will dramatically decrease installation time.
-Floor Cassettes typically 10′ wide and are lifted easily with a crane.
-In the above picture all the continuous lateral bracing and x bracing was built in reducing installation labor even more.
+Floor Cassettes are manufactured at the plant and dramatically decrease installation time.
+Floor Cassettes are typically 10′ wide and lifted easily with a crane.
+In the above picture, all the continuous lateral bracing and X bracing were built-in, reducing installation labor even more.